Fellowships & scholarships

 - Freelance fellowship awards of $1,000 or more are available to assist in conducting investigative projects.
 These fellowships for journalists who make their living primarily as freelancers were created in 2008.
 Applications will be scrutinized by three experienced freelance journalists; they are ineligible for the award while serving on the committee.
 Proposals will be judged in part on the breadth, significance and potential impact of the investigative project.
 At the request of the donor, proposals dealing with whistleblowers, business ethics and/or privacy issues will receive priority; projects involving other topics will be given serious consideration by the committee as well.
 The freelance projects must be published or aired primarily in U.S. outlets.
-The annual application deadline is March 29, extended from March 15.
-Winners will be announced at the annual IRE Conference.
-Download an application (.PDF)
+The annual application deadline for 2014 is March 17.
+Apply

 - The James Richard Bennett Scholarships allows a limited number of college students in Arkansas, Mississippi, Oklahoma or Louisiana to attend the annual IRE conference.
 The scholarships are made possible by a donation to IRE by Dr. James R. Bennett, professor emeritus of English, University of Arkansas.
 Apply.